caz2114/IntroDatabases/README.md

 https://www2.census.gov/programs-surveys/acs/tech_docs/pums/data_dict/PUMS_Data_Dictionary_2011-2015.pdf

 ## Project Proposal?
 In the recent election, we have learned that America is heavily divided by location and income.
 Thus in this project, we wanted create a database that will view individual Americans.
-We focuesed on how does your location/education/diability, affect your job?
-By using 2015 US population data from United States Census Bureau, we are able to create a relationship that demostrates a person's life in America.
+We focused on how does your location/education/disability, affect your job?
+By using 2015 US population data from United States Census Bureau, we are able to create a relationship that demonstrates a person's life in America.
 We hope to use this application to see how different aspect of your life affect their future for a career or retirement.
 How many people are in a field they majored in.
-Moreover, we aspire to determine how much minorities(such as disabilty, or ethnic) are affected compared to the majority.
+Moreover, we aspire to determine how much minorities(such as disability, or ethnic) are affected compared to the majority.

-## Contingency Plan
-  Our contingency plan is as followed
+We will do the web design option.

 ## Data matching
 1. Personal
   1. __SERIALNO__